tModLoader/tModLoader/PortingNotes_1.4.5.md

 - What does `Main.item[num].OverrideWith(theItemWeDrop);` do differently than `Main.item[num] = theItemWeDrop;`?
 Do we need to document or adjust how modders interact with Main.item[]?
 - ProjectileLoader.CanUseGrapple can be reworked.
 The vanilla code now consolidates "max hooks" checks, so we should be able to make the logic for most modded grappling hooks easier by supplying those parameters to the hook or using a set.
 - https://github.com/tModLoader/tModLoader/issues/4494 should be easily fixable with the new QuickGrapple code organization
 - Should Ram Rune be a VanillaExtraJump?
 Adjust Player.isPerformingJump_DownDash if necessary.
 What is CanUseBootFlyingAbilities?
+Also double check CancelAllJumpVisualEffects logic
 - TileLoader.HasWalkDust and WalkDust never pass in the Tile or Frame values.
 New vanilla logic sometimes checks frameX/Y, so hook could be updated with more parameters to facilitate.
 - Collision.SwitchTiles `objType` parameter in Player.Update changed from 1 to 5.
 Why, isn't it still Player?
 Adjust docs accordingly after investigating.
 - Rename TileID.Sets.CountsAsXSource to CountsAsXForCrafting to match CountsAsWaterForCrafting.
 - Adjacent tiles are now contained in Recipe.TileCountsAs rather than hard-coded.
 Need to adjust TileLoader.AdjTiles hooks/docs/exampels to prioritize using Recipe.TileCountsAs
   - Restore `TileLoader.AdjTiles(this, Main.tile[j, k].type);` patch to new Player.SetAdjTile method
 - Add 697 to TileID.Sets.CanPlaceNextToNonSolidTile
+- ItemID.Sets.ExtractinatorMode entries seem to have changed a lot.
+There is also a new CanBeExtractinated set.
+Need to investigate and adjust things if necessary.

 # New Fields that might need more documentation